 Today Sagamore Spirits boast a multi award winning Rye line up; the aforementioned Signature Rye, Sagamore Cask Strength Rye, and 4 barrel finishes; Double Oak, Cognac, Port and Vintners finishes.

-Sagamore Cask Strength Rye For Sale Delivered Worldwide Sagamore Cask Strength is made with just a splash of Sagamore's unique spring water from S...View full details
+Sagamore Cask Strength Rye For Sale FREE UK SHIPPING ON THIS ITEM Sagamore Cask Strength is made with just a splash of Sagamore's unique spring wa...View full details

 Sagamore currently achieves its ‘Maryland Style’ flavour profile by blending ’high rye’ and ‘lower rye’ whiskeys that were matured in 53-gallon barrels at MGP in Indiana.
 Blending two rye mash bills gives the flexibility to produce the sweet roundedness Maryland rye is renowned for.
 Once aged the barrels are shipped to Sagamore’s Maryland distillery where the distilling team blends, (finishes and further ages in the case of the special releases) and proofs the whiskey.
 The water used to proof Sagamore’s Ryes comes from Sagamore Farm’s spring house built in 1909 - where naturally filtered spring water bubbles beneath.
 Sagamore Farm is a fabled horse farm which sits atop a bed of precious limestone rock 22 miles outside of Baltimore, the same water which “fuels our champion thoroughbreds.”